zhangrengang/SubPhaser/README.md

                          [-aligner_options STR] [-min_block INT] [-p INT]
                          [-max_memory MEM] [-cleanup] [-overwrite] [-v]

-Phase and visualize subgenomes of allopolyploid or hybrid based on repetitive features.
+Phase and visualize subgenomes of an allopolyploid or hybrid based on the repetitive kmers.

 optional arguments:
   -h, --help            show this help message and exit